Chapter 13:

 [I’ll send over the notes!]

-The heat finally faded as Amala calmed down.
+The heat finally faded and Amala calmed down.
 She looked around, seeing the walls damp with condensation, and a dark ring forming around her on the false hardwood floor. “…work.”
 She grabbed her phone, hot to the touch, and continued to get ready for the day.

 Part 3